Zipcar: Avis Makes a Smart Acquisition

-Shares of Zipcar (NASDAQ: ZIP) were exploding higher by 48% on Wednesday after an acquisition offer by Avis Budget (NASDAQ: CAR) was announced.
+Shares of Zipcar (UNKNOWN: ZIP.DL2) were exploding higher by 48% on Wednesday after an acquisition offer by Avis Budget (NASDAQ: CAR) was announced.
 The rally in Zipcar is completely understandable considering that the price of $12.25 per share in cash means a premium of nearly 50% versus the previous closing price.
 But the real winner from this deal was actually Avis, which bought a high growth company at a conveniently low price.

 Rationale for the Deal

 The car rental industry has been consolidating over the last years.
 After the purchase of Zipcar, Avis will mostly compete with two big players, Hertz (NYSE: HTZ) – which recently acquired Dollar Thrifty for $2.56 billion – and privately held Enterprise Holdings.

 Both Hertz and Enterprise holdings were already offering hourly rentals, so Avis had to do something about that in order to stay up-to-date on industry trends.
 By purchasing Zipcar as opposed to building the business from scratch, Avis starts with the right foot by eliminating a serious competitor in that space.

 Hourly rentals are probably the future of the business, and it’s especially attractive among the young and urban population, so this acquisition gives Avis the possibility to get right in the center of a very exciting niche which would not be accessible for Avis on its own.

 And not only that, Avis is also buying a unique position in the car sharing business, Zipcar is the most respected brand in that sector by a far distance, and it has a loyal customer base of nearly 800,000 members.
 Avis is not just buying an entry into car sharing; it’s buying the pole position.